trihedral/language-kython/README.md

 # Kython language support in Atom

 Adds syntax highlighting and folding to Kython files in Atom.
-Currntly using old-stye textmate regex syntax.
+Currently using old-stye textmate regex syntax.
 A tree-sitter parser has been created, but the implementation descibed in the atom flight manual has thus far failed to work with it.